Kyosuke Himuro: Life and career

-Himuro's song "Calling", from his 1989 album Neo Fascio, was used in the ending credits to the highly anticipated 2005 CG Film Final Fantasy VII Advent Children.
-The film's director, Tetsuya Nomura, has noted that Himuro's music has been highly influential in his own work, and when asked about his contribution to the film, Himuro said that he was happy his work would be used in "the best CG movie ever made in Japan".
+Himuro's song "Calling", from his 1989 album Neo Fascio, was used in the ending credits to the 2005 film Final Fantasy VII Advent Children.
+The film's director, Tetsuya Nomura, noted that Himuro's music has been highly influential in his own work.
+When asked about his contribution to the film, Himuro said that he was happy his work would be used in "the best CG movie ever made in Japan".